yourlabs/shlax/README.md

 # Shlax: Pythonic automation tool

-Shlax is a Python framework for system automation, initially with the purpose of replacing docker, docker-compose and ansible with a single tool, with the purpose of code-reuse.
-It may be viewed as "async fabric rewrite by a megalomanic Django fanboy".
+Shlax is a Python framework for system automation, initially with the purpose of replacing docker, docker-compose and ansible with a single tool with the purpose of code-reuse made possible by target abstraction.

 The pattern resolves around two moving parts: Actions and Targets.